What’s the difference between APR and AER?

 Although APR and AER sound similar, they do have completely different meanings.
 AER stands for Annual Equivalent Rate and is used to describe how much interest you’ll earn on a savings account over the course of a year.

 AER takes into consideration other factors such as compound interest.
 This is where you earn interest on your initial sum of money, as well as any interest that you’ve previously accumulated.
 Do bear in mind though that AER doesn’t take into consideration the tax that you could pay on your savings interest.
-Want to know how you could pay no tax on your savings interest?
-Check out our blog.

 This won’t affect you when you compare AERs on savings accounts to see which would give you the most interest on your money.
 But it might not make sense to compare an AER on a traditional savings account with an AER on a cash ISA (where the interest you earn is tax-free).
 Even if your savings interest isn’t currently over your personal savings allowance, this could change if interest rates rise.